EmuDeck/emudeck.github.io/docs/community-creations/steamos/community-creations.md

 ***

-## Dolphin Profiles
+## Dolphin Controller Profiles
 [Back to the Top](#community-creations-table-of-contents)

 ***

-### How to Share and Download Dolphin Profiles
+### How to Share and Download Dolphin Controller Profiles
 [Back to the Top](#community-creations-table-of-contents)

-If you are new to Dolphin profiles, be sure to visit the [How to Create Dolphin Controller Profiles](../../emulators/steamos/dolphin.md#how-to-create-dolphin-controller-profiles) section on the Dolphin page to learn how to create one!
+If you are new to creating Dolphin controller profiles, be sure to visit the [How to Create Dolphin Controller Profiles](../../emulators/steamos/dolphin.md#how-to-create-dolphin-controller-profiles) section on the Dolphin page to learn how to create one!

-This section will go over how to share and post your Dolphin controller layouts on this page.
+This section will go over how to share and post your Dolphin controller profiles on this page.

+***

-#### How to Locate the Dolphin Profile
+#### How to Locate Dolphin Controller Profile
 [Back to the Top](#how-to-share-and-download-dolphin-profiles)

 To begin, locate your profile layout: